tkhemani/ngCliSeed/README.md

 - UNO
 - Go Fish
 - Spades/Bridge (decide how many hands you can win and then color and then win 'em.
 High card in each round wins.
 Color trumps all)
+- some puzzle game with players challenging each other or pull Qs from open source rest endpoint and play in real time with with first to answer as winner
+- googlefeud etc. game try to embed

 ISSUES